Slowdown

 A slowdown (UK: go-slow) is an industrial action in which employees perform their duties but seek to reduce productivity or efficiency in their performance of these duties.
 A slowdown may be used as either a prelude or an alternative to a strike, as it is seen as less disruptive as well as less risky and costly for workers and their union.
 Striking workers usually go unpaid and risk being replaced, so a slowdown is seen as a way to put pressure on management while avoiding these outcomes.
 Other times slowdowns are accompanied by acts of sabotage on the part of workers to provide further disruption.

 Nonetheless, workers participating in a slowdown are often punished, sometimes by firing and other times by law.

 Examples

-At Ford's plant in Dagenham, UK, during the 1970s, workers introduced a slowdown after Ford management increased the production line speed from 18 to 21 feet per minute.
+At Ford's plant in Dagenham, UK, during the 1970s, workers introduced a go-slow after Ford management increased the production line speed from 18 to 21 feet per minute.
 This was a second speed increase, and workers felt that this was unfair.
 After a go-slow by production line staff, Ford management reduced the line speed back to 18 feet per minute.

 In July 2011, Qantas engineers introduced an unusual slowdown where right-handed engineers used only their left hands to operate essential tools.